As an Amazon Associate and publisher, I earn from qualifying purchases. The commission is paid by the retailers, at no

 Right out the gate, Fortnite takes full advantage of the PS5’s Boost Mode to deliver a silky smooth 120 frames per second performance at 4K resolutions.

-Since it’s not the most graphically intensive games, Fortnite is probably one of the smoothest running games on PS5 at the moment.
+Since it’s not the most graphically intensive game, Fortnite is probably one of the smoothest running games on PS5 at the moment.

 What’s more, is that split-screen runs at 60 fps which is quite impressive.

-Epic Games have also revealed that Fortnite will be moving to its next-generation graphics engine, Unreal Engine 5, sometime 2021/early 2022.
+Epic Games have also revealed that Fortnite will be moving to its next-generation graphics engine, Unreal Engine 5, sometime in 2021/early 2022.

 - The PS5 fully supports UE5 so that means you can expect the game to look better than ever next year.
 There was even a tech demonstration of Unreal Engine 5 running on PS5 hardware that looked absolutely stunning.
 It’s safe to say that Fortnite will look its best on next-gen hardware.